TcPirate1/Programming_Learning/Algorithms/README.md

 THe assignment required us to write a Quick Sort for the same list of category items from BuiltIn by creating a "pivot" to speed up the sorting.

 This sorting was also timed to compare with BuiltIn method of sorting.

+## Searching_Algorithms(Linear&Binary)

+In this assignment a list of movie titles was given in the form of a txt file and were asked to write programs that allowed the user to search the txt file using Linear and Binary searching algorithms.